Names like Logan share the original’s best qualities.

 2016 US popularity ranking: #203

-Paxton sounds like a creative invention, but it’s been used as a surname for generations.
+Paxton might’ve been coined from Payton and Jaxton, but it’s been used as a surname for generations.
 While pax brings to mind the Latin word for peace, it comes from a long-lost given name, meaning something like Poecc, combined with the -ton ending, indicating town.
-In an age of Jaxton and Maxton, Paxton stands out.
-The name feels at home in a suit jacket or hiking boots, a versatile name with just enough history to make a great alternative to Logan.
+Paxton stands out, at home in a suit jacket or hiking boots, a versatile name with just enough history to make a great alternative to Logan.

 2016 US popularity ranking: #255

-Another common Scottish surname, Reid feels like a logical brother for Logan.
-The spelling Reed is nearly as popular (it ranked #351 in 2016), but Reid remains the favorite.
+Another common Scottish surname, Reid sounds like a logical brother for Logan.
+The spelling Reed is also in use, but Reid remains the favorite.
 With a strong, compact sound and the same surname roots, Reid fits the same style profile as Logan.
-Criminal Minds and The Fantastic Four have given us fictional Reids, part of the reason it continues to gain in use.
+Criminal Minds and The Fantastic Four have given us fictional Reids, too.

 2016 US popularity ranking: #315